-Troposphere V, the last rocket of a series of 5, was launched on March 28, 2008.
-The rocket was 5 m long with a total mass of 750 kg and was supposed to reach an altitude of 36,000 m (36 km) in 95 seconds (1min 35s) at Mach 3 (3 times the speed of sound).
-Troposphere V consisted of two floors.
-Floor I had a thrust of 7,000 kgf while floor II had a thrust of 1,000 kgf.
-The diameter of floors I and II was 48 cm and 16 cm respectively.
-The combustion time was planned to be about 6 seconds per floor.
-Troposphere V's total manufacturing cost is estimated at about $50,000 (about 25 million CFA francs).
-However, the launch was not a success as the rocket did not take off vertically and crashed.
+Troposphere V, the biggest of all rockets, was launched on March 28, 2008.
+It was 5 m long with a total mass of 750 kg and was supposed to reach an altitude of 36,000 m (36 km) in 95 seconds (1 min 35 s) at Mach 3 (3 times the speed of sound).
+However, the launch was unsuccessful as the rocket did not take off vertically and crashed.